Maggie & Tom Kainaroi

 In 1994 Mr. Kainaroi loss his wife and it was at that time the children and their Aunt Ann became active and committed to the business.
 After the sale of the family's private home residence, Kainaroi once again invested in lakefront property in 1995.
 Four new lakefront units were built.
 In 2000 the family loss their Aunt Ann.
 The children were always active in the business while growing up and all learned a good work ethic at an early age.
 The oldest child remembers when the couple would comment about the possibility of the family sleeping in the car if all the units were rented!
 They all continue to work the family business and sacrifice personal time away from their separate homes and lives aside from the business.
 Uncle Tom's continues to be strictly a family owned and operated business and it keeps the family working together as a team.
 As in any business they have suffered many growing pains, but the rewards they receive from their appreciative customers they feel are worth the gain.
 To date there are ten grandchildren.
 Moving into this stream of "fourth" generations the business also continues to serve some "fourth" generations of family customers.
 There is a continuum of guests and memories, as well.
 There are families that have been coming to Uncle Tom's for over Forty-five years!
 Many repeated reservations and customers exist a year in advance.
 Most advertising is either by word of mouth or through the Geneva-on-the-Lake Chamber of Commerce.

 Tom would often commuted for years, as his "day" job had to carry the burden of cottage payments, insurance, taxes, utilities and maintenance.
 Especially, during the mid to late 1960's when the motorcycle gangs and riots scared clients away.
 The press hurt the business with their threats of "contaminated" Lake Erie.
 Even then and having traveled the world three times over Kainaroi kept the faith in Geneva-on-the-Lake.
 He said it would return and that it certainly has!
 But to quote, Mr. Kainaroi, "Success isn't guaranteed without hard work" and I have the children who work and know the value of the dollar.
 It remains to be a "risky business" at best.
 (Knowing there are eight good weeks July 4 through Labor Day to Mid September and if you don't make your money then you lose).
 Uncle Tom continued to keep the faith in Geneva-on-the-Lake and his family.
 There will always be those who return for the nostalgic stroll down the strip and a dip in good old "fresh water" Lake Erie.
 Tom spent every summer of his adult life on the lake.
 Uncle Tom Passed away December 2004.
 During the off season he resided in Marco Island, Florida with his youngest daughter, Tammy and her husband Jeff.
 Tom and Maggie's son Tom passed away October of 2015.
-His daughter, Harriet resides in Ohio with her husband Mick and five children and five grandchildren.
+His daughter, Harriet resides with here husband Mick in Ohio and has five children and six grandchildren.
 His oldest daughter, Vula lives in Ohio, and has two children and three grandchildren.